crepantherx/crepantherx/README.md

 - 👋 Hi, I’m @crepantherx
-- 👀 I’m interested in Data story telling
+- 👀 I’m love telling stories behind the Data
-- 🌱 I’m currently learning life of data
-- 💞️ I’m looking to collaborate on any data related use case analytics
 - 📫 How to reach me, write a mail at crepantherx@gmail.com

 <!---